Skip to main content

 Temporal functions

-The function local_time() returns the current wall time as an ISO time stamp.
+The built-in function local_time() returns the current wall time as an ISO time stamp.

 While local_time returns the current wall time as a string, the function now() returns the wall time as an object of type Timeval, which is the internal representation of time points.